Castelnuovo-Mumford regularity of unprojections and the Eisenbud-Goto regularity conjecture: Regularity and other invariants

-\begin{proof} We begin with the following short exact sequences:
+\begin{proof} We begin with the following diagram with exact rows and column.
+For the column refer to the formula \eqref{colon}.

-(1) It is by the degree formula (\ref{degformula}).
-Note that $K_1(X,z)$ equals $K_\infty(X,z)$ with $z\in X$, and so the second short exact sequence above computes the degree of $\mathbb PC_zX$.
-(2) Tensoring the short exact sequences above with the residue field $\Bbbk$ of $R$, we see that under the assumption, $M_1(X,z)$ dominates the others by the regularity.
-Apply \Cref{dominate}.
-(3) Similarly, in this case, $M_1(X,z)$ dominates the others by the projective dimension.
+\eqref{compu1} It is by the degree formula (\ref{degformula}).
+Note that $K_1(X,z)$ is equal to $K_\infty(X,z)$ with $z\in X$, and so the column above computes the degree of $\mathbb PC_zX$. \eqref{compu2} Tensoring the diagram above with the residue field $\Bbbk$ of $R$ we see that under the assumption $M_1(X,z)$ dominates the others by the regularity.
+Apply \Cref{dominate}. \eqref{compu3} Similarly in this case $M_1(X,z)$ dominates the others by the projective dimension. \end{proof}